 Under the MTD rules, the data necessary for the VAT return must flow from the accounting system to HMRC without human intervention to retype figures, or to copy and paste from one medium to another.
-The links between each piece of software should be digital rather than manual, to avoid keying errors.
+The links between each piece of software should be digital rather than manual, to avoid errors from rekeying figures.